 You may be able to get benefit to help you pay some or all of your rent.
-You will need to contact Birmingham City Council’s Benefit Service to check if this is an option for you.
-If you’re affected by Universal Credit you may be wish to seek further information from the council.
+You will need to contact Birmingham City Council’s Benefit Service to check if this is an option for you or if you receive Universal Credit you should contact the Department of Work and Pension (DWP).

 If you receive full or part housing benefit you should ask for this to be paid directly to us.
 You’ll need to pay any balance or shortfall to us using one of the other ways.

 Don’t forget it is your responsibility to claim benefit and you should do so as soon as your circumstances change as any change can affect the amount of benefit you recieve and late claims are often not backdated.

 When you start to receive Universal Credit, you’ll need to pay your rent to us using one of the methods on these pages.

 If you start to struggle to pay your rent then please talk to us straight away.
 We will help you claim the benefits you may be entitled to and agree a way for you to pay off the rent debt.
 We will also help you get advice for managing any other debts.

 Paying your rent is one of the most important bills you need to pay so please don’t ignore the problem as it won’t go away and the longer you leave it the worse things will be.